SimionFlorin/LLMTranslator/README.md

   - Streamlit for the web interface
   - NLTK for evaluation metrics
   - Other essential libraries
+- `requirements_dev.txt`: Last resort dependencies with more lenient version constraints (use only if other methods fail)
 - `translated_output.csv`: Sample dataset for evaluation
 - `Dockerfile`: Container configuration for easy deployment